pantos9000/pantos9000.github.io/content/2024-05-04-per-directory-git-config.md

 in.
 This will not be system-wide, so if we want to add new identities, we will have to create additional parent dirs and add new `includeIf` entries.

-# Different SSH keys for the same service, depending on parent directory
+# Different SSH keys depending on parent directory

 Instead of using the SSH config file, we can use the different git config files in the respective parent directories to pick the right SSH key.